piyushsatti/Nonagon/docs/PRD.md

   * As a Player, I want to sign up with any of my characters, so I can participate easily.
   * As a Player, I want to publish adventure summaries, so others can reference past quests.
+  * As a Player, I want my quest announcements to show up in a website.

 * **Referee**: